Wo-Chien/Wo-Chien/README.md

 - 👋 Hi, I’m @Wo-Chien
-- 📫 How to reach me discord: PowerHamster#6655
+- 📫 How to reach me discord: powerhamster, /originally PowerHamster#6655

 <!---
 Wo-Chien/Wo-Chien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.